LoginRadius/docs/content/blog/get-started-dotnetcore-razor/index.md

 > return_url can be your website, frontend app, or backend server url where you are handling the access token.
 In the case of this tutorial, this would be the page in your web application where you will process the received access token and retrieve the LoginRadius user profile.

+## Setup Profile Page

-In this example, we will create a Profile page to redirect to after authentication.
+Create a Profile Page to redirect to after authentication and add the view and page model as explained below:

-### Profile.cshtml
+**Profile.cshtml**

-We add the following view under `/Pages/Profile.cshtml`.
+Add the following view under `/Pages/Profile.cshtml`.

 ```csharp
 @page